Coveo-Turbo/localization-manager/README.md

 Disclaimer: This component was built by the community at large and is not an official Coveo JSUI Component.
 Use this component at your own risk.

+## Prerequisites

+1. `@coveops/cli` version 0.10.0 or later must be installed to support localization with this component.

 ## Getting Started

 1. Install the component into your project.